filo1291/scrum/README.md

 - [ ] Making sure there is enough work for everyone on every team.
 - [ ] Meeting original scope projections.

+### The purpose of the Nexus Integration Team is to:
+- [x] Be accountable that a product Increment is produced.
+- [x] Raise transparency.
+- [ ] Manage the Nexus.
+- [ ] Integrate all the Scrum Team’s work.

+### Complex products are often decomposed into components.
+These components may be represented as activities, workflows, functions, features, capabilities, and other similar nomenclature.
+How does this product decomposition affect the way that multiple Scrum Teams work together to deliver the products? (choose the best answer)
+- [ ] People are assigned to Scrum Teams based on their expertise and the skills needed to develop each component.
+Hardening Sprints ensure time for resolving dependencies between teams.
+- [x] How the organization discusses and plans the work of creating the components will be reflected in the implementation of that product.
+- [ ] There is one Scrum Team for each component whose job is to coordinate dependencies, work allocation, integration, and testing.
+- [ ] Meta-Scrum Teams of up to two hundred people are formed.
+They then map themselves into appropriately sized Scrum Teams for actual product development.
+This may change every Sprint.
+Each Meta-Scrum Team manages its own decomposition and integration needs.

+### How should multiple Scrum Teams deliver a done, useful, and valuable Increment in a Sprint? (choose the best answer)
+- [ ] Each Scrum Team provides a unique done Increment that includes the team's added functionality.
+- [ ] Each Scrum Team delivers done Increments of its own area of responsibility.
+These Increments are integrated into a whole product during stabilization prior to release.
+- [ ] Functionality not integrated with the work of other Scrum Teams may be delivered as unintegrated Increments.
+This demonstrates the value created by the Scrum Teams unable to completely integrate their Increments.
+- [x] Each Sprint, all Scrum Teams have a done Increment that integrates with all of the other done Increments from all other Scrum Teams on the initiative.
+The sum of all Increments is the Increment for that product.

+### The purpose of the Nexus Sprint Backlog is: (choose the best two answers)
+- [ ] To plan the product release.
+- [ ] To visualize all Product Backlog items.
+- [x] To make dependencies transparent to the Scrum Teams.
+- [x] To provide a view of dependent Product Backlog items in a Sprint.

 ###
+- [ ]
+- [ ]
+- [ ]

+###
+- [ ]
 - [ ]
 - [ ]
 - [ ]